matthieugomez/statar/README.md

 ejoin(DTm, DTu, type = 1:1, keep = "matched", gen = "_merge")
 ejoin(DTm, DTu, m:m, keep = c("master", "matched"), gen = FALSE)

-## tidyr::spread is rewritten to use dcast.data.table, when applied to data.tables making it more efficient
+## tidyr::spread is rewritten to use dcast.data.table when applied to data.tables, which makes it more memory efficient

 # tempname creates a name not assigned in the environment specified by the second variable